zambrovski/archive-camunda-bpm-swagger/README.md

 into your `pom.xml``.

 * swagger-ui-webjar - supplies the Swagger-UI application and allows access via /webjars/swagger-ui/<version>
-* camunda-swagger-json - contains the Camunda swagger.json, so its accesible on "/swagger.json"
+* camunda-swagger-json - contains the Camunda swagger.json, so its accessible on "/swagger.json"

 To use, run the main application and go to